Making Performance

 The application for MAKING PERFORMANCE is currently Open.

-We are reviewing applications on a rolling basis every WEDNESDAY.
+We review applications on a rolling basis every WEDNESDAY.

 We encourage you to apply before the final deadline to ensure your performance project receives full consideration.